 Read also: 9 Different Types of Gauge Types with Working

-This type of threads is in the shape of the English alphabet “V”.
+This type of thread is in the shape of the English alphabet “V”.
 It is most widely used.
-This types of threads can be cut or made by tap, die, lathe machine and milling etc. These threads are made of different standards.
-The following types are mostly used.
+These types of threads can be cut or made by tap, die, lathe machine and milling, etc. These threads are made of different standards.

-This types of the thread were originally adopted in 1898 to 1908 in central France.
-With the passage of time, other international countries also started using it.
+These types of threads were initially adopted from 1898 to 1908 in central France.
+Over time, other international countries also started using it.
 The Indian standards institute has also adopted this thread.

 These threads are made on jobs of 0°25 mm to 300 mm in diameter.
 Its angle is at 60°.
-Its screw is flat and the root is round.
+Its screw is flat, and the root is round.
 According to I.S.
-1330-1958, these are written prior to the letter M and figure written after “M” indicates pitch such as -M20 X 2.5.
-It means the number of threads is 20 per inch and its pitch is 2.5 mm.
+1330-1958, these are written before the letter M and figure written after “M” indicates pitch, such as -M20 X 2.5.
+It means the number of threads is 20 per inch, and its pitch is 2.5 mm.

 Thread Angle = 60°